laasya-konidala/Wordle/README.md

 3. **Make adjustments**: Use **Backspace** to correct your guess before submitting.
 4. **Win or lose**: Keep guessing until you either guess the word correctly or run out of attempts!

----

-## Screenshots 📸

-Include screenshots of the game, showing how the grid looks after a guess, how the keyboard changes color, and what the winning/losing messages look like.

----

-## Installation & Setup 💻

 To run the Wordle game locally: